Hotels on Fremont Street in Downtown Las Vegas

 Rates here can be all over the map, but nightly fees are often the highest on Fremont Street.

 The resort is also known for “The Tank” – its $30 million dollar swimming pool complex consisting of three levels, and a waterslide that takes riders through a 200,000 gallon aquarium full of sharks.

 Right across the street from the Plaza, the Golden Gate is one of the oldest buildings in Las Vegas, having been built in 1906.
 (Las Vegas was officially established a year earlier in 1905).

-The newly renovated Golden Gate has 106 rooms, making it the smallest hotel downtown (but one of the coolest too).
-It’s decked out in a vintage Vegas Rat Pack era decor and is home to some of the best pancakes in Las Vegas at Du-Par’s on the main level.
+The newly renovated Golden Gate has 106 rooms, (and 16 suites), making it the smallest hotel downtown (but one of the coolest too).
+It’s decked out in a vintage Vegas Rat Pack era decor.

-Nothing fancy, the Four Queens has 690 standard, no-frills rooms.
+Nothing fancy, the Four Queens, which opened in 1966, has 690 standard, no-frills rooms, including 45 suites.
 There’s excellent fining dining downstairs, Hugo’s Cellar, which always gets great reviews, along with the Chicago Brewing Company restaurant.

 (Go here to learn about how you can upgrade your hotel room with the $20 Trick in Las Vegas).

-If you’re just looking for a simple place to crash in-between the gambling, partying, shows and eating, the Four Queens may be your place, as it offers some of the lowest room rates downtown.
-(Plus they don’t charge a resort fee).
+If you’re just looking for a simple place to crash in-between the gambling, partying, shows and eating, the Four Queens may be your place, as it offers the perfect mid-Fremont Street location, as well as some of the lowest room rates downtown.

 Fremont Hotel and Casino